Constructing static quark-anti-quark creation operators from Laplacian eigenmodes

 where we used the orthonormality of the Laplacian eigenvectors, which ensures that the standard distillation operator is idempotent, {\it i.e.}, $\square^2 = \square$.
 We denote \eq{eq:lts} as a {\it Laplace trial state}, the positions $\vec x$ and $\vec y$ label the sector of the Hilbert space in which the static energies will be determined.

 Notice the sum over eigenvectors in \eq{eq:lts} must be truncated at finite $N_v$ or a non-trivial profile $\rho_i$ must be applied to avoid the collapse of the {\it Laplace trial state}, or the annihilation of the quark-anti-quark pair.
 For example $\rho_i=\delta_{ik}$ corresponds to the choice of a single eigenvector $v_k$.
 A simple truncation of the sum at some finite $N_v=k$ could be formulated via $\rho_i=\Theta(k-i)$ and we can of course introduce multiple profile functions to define an operator basis $\Psi^{(k)}$ via different profiles $\rho_i^{(k)}$ For example, $\Psi^{(k)}$ with $\rho_i^{(k)}=e^{-\lambda_i^2/4\sigma_k^2}$ corresponds to a sum over eigenvectors weighted with Gaussian profiles in eigenvalue space with different Gaussian widths $\sigma_k$, which turned out to be very efficient for meson operators in \cite{Knechtli:2022bji}.
 In the following section we will reformulate the usual Wilson loops in terms of {\it Laplace trial state correlators} and follow the same strategy as in \cite{Knechtli:2022bji} by introducing a set of Gaussian profile functions into the the correlators and solving a generalized eigenvalue problem (GEVP) for the {\it Laplace trial state correlation matrix} to extract optimal trial state profiles $\tilde\rho_i^{(n)}$ for ground and excited states of the static potential $V_n(R)$, ($n=0,1,2\ldots$).
+We also tried other profile functions, {\it e.g.}, $\delta$- or $\Theta$-functions to construct an $N_v\times N_v$ transfer matrix with individual eigenmode pair contributions or summing up different numbers of eigenmodes $N_v$ to construct a GEVP basis matrix like the ordinary construction using Wilson loops with different spatial smearing levels.
+Different profiles yield the same results, yet the Gaussian basis seems the most natural (vs. $\delta$- or step-functions) and numerically stable choice.